emestee/dayz-epoch-linux-server-magic/README.md

 It's probably my fault!
 This script is a hack.
 My goal is to make the procedure painless.
 Let me know and I will try to help you fixing it.

+If there's trouble downloading you can obtain the files yourself and put them in `downloads/`.
+The script will not attempt to download them if they exist.

 If something was wrong with your configuration, adjust it and perform `./install.sh reset` and then `./install.sh all` again. **Note that this